tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 $$ LANGUAGE 'plpython3u';
 ```

-Now that we have that function created, we can craft a SQL statement to apply it to our table.
+Now that we have that function created, we can craft a SQL statement and apply it to our table.
 Execute this statement.

 ```sql
 WITH embedding_results as (